jonasaugust1/GeekShopping/README.md

 - **ASP.NET with Razor Pages**: The frontend of the application is developed using ASP.NET with Razor Pages, providing a user-friendly interface for interacting with the microservices.

+- *MySQL**: I used MySQL as database of the project.

 ## Getting Started

 To explore and run the GeekShopping project, follow these steps: